DIASS 12-2NDQRTR FERNANDEZ 2526

 B) A niche audience has specific interests and needs.

-C) A niche audience is large and diverse.
+C) A niche audience is always local.

-D) A niche audience is always local.
+D) A niche audience is not influenced by marketing strategies.

 • 16.
 What is the purpose of conducting an audience analysis before a communication campaign?